 As of right now, it seems the entire Disney fan universe is somewhat divided when it comes to its love affair with the myriad of Disney’s new live-action remakes.
-Some fans are 100% on board with the trend while others are, well, less than amused.
+Some fans are 100% on board with the trend, while others are, well, less than amused.

-Perhaps Disney’s new take on the 1955 classic “Lady and the Tramp” will be the olive branch across the proverbial aisle.
+Perhaps Disney’s new take on 1955 classic “Lady and the Tramp” will be the olive branch across the proverbial aisle.
 Why?
-Because there are some things about the new canine remake that set it apart from other live-action projects from Disney so far.
+Because there are some things about the new canine remake set it apart from other live-action projects from Disney so far.
 Here’s what we know right now.

-Release Date and the reason behind it
+Release date and the reason behind it

 Several very well-known Hollywood icons will lend their talents to bringing the characters to life.
-Tessa Thompson will give Lady her voice, and Justin Thoreaux will bring Tramp to dazzling life.
+Tessa Thompson will give Lady her voice, and Justin Thoreaux will bring Tramp to vivid life.
 Sam Elliott will be the voice of Trusty the Bloodhound, “Don’t recollect if I’ve ever mentioned that before,” and Benedict Wong will voice a new character, Bull the Bulldog.
 Janelle Monae’ will lend her vocal talents to Peg the Spaniel, and she will also write two new original songs for the feature.
 Ashley Jensen will play the voice of Jackie, a Scottish terrier (instead of Jock), and Yvette Nicole Brown will be the somewhat vicious Aunt Sarah.

 Spaghetti or no spaghetti?